clevyr/laravel-twilio-channel/README.md

 * Add the `TwilioChannel` to your `via` return array value
 * Build a `toTwilio` function that returns a `TwilioMessage` object

-By default, the Twilio Channel will use your notifiable's `phone_number` field to send a phone number, which must be in a format such as `18884445555`.
-See below how to override this.

 ```php
 <?php